Keybored02/Geeetech-A10M-Chimera-mod/README.md

 ![Hotend Comparison](hotend_comparison.jpg)

 Geeetech implemented a few flaws in their design.
 First of all, anti-backflow disks.
 Tiny pieces of metal located between the heatbreak and the heat block that supposedly prevent the molten filament from climbing up the other throat.
-Not only they do not work (I still got a clogged Bowden), but they even limit retraction.
-In my experience, removing them changes very little. **NOTE: Factory firmware limits the retraction to 25mm/s, no matter the slicer's settings**
+Not only they do not work (I still got a clogged Bowden), but they limit retraction.
+In my experience, removing them changes very little, as the true culprit is another. **NOTE: Factory firmware limits the retraction to 25mm/s, no matter the slicer's settings**

 ![disks](disks_closeup.jpg) ![disks](disks_position_1.jpg)

-The other big issue is the amount of glue that holds all the screws on the heat block and the heatbreaks themselves.
-To unscrew them, you have to heat them at around 450°C with a heat gun.
+Due to the amount of glue that holds all the screws on the heat block and the heatbreaks, disassembly is not easy.
+You have to heat them at around 450°C with a heat gun.
 Otherwise, you'll just dent them (as shown in the image).
+Removing the backflow disks may or may not help.
+My tests were inconclusive.

 Now, let's talk about the flaws that are not Geeetech's fault.
 The 2-in-1 Cyclops (even the original one) hot ends are not designed to print with a single filament, but always with two.
 If you're experiencing unworldly oozing and stringing with only one filament, there's not much you can do.
 The following diagram explains it (it's theoretical, not checked or supported by anyone other than me):